 Upgrading an existing OpenLM Server installation

-Upgrading an existing OpenLM Server installation is straightforward:
+The steps to upgrade an existing OpenLM Server installation are as follows:

 1. Obtain the latest OpenLM Server installer (e.g. OpenLM_Server_4.5.##.##.exe) from our Downloads page